nickmpaz/clipr/README.md

 - look up a key quickly with tab auto-complete
 - Clipr copies the key to your primary selection, and the value to clipboard

-Never spend time searching documentation to copy text again!
+Key-value pairs can be stored as plain text for convenience, or as pgp encrypted text for security.Never spend time searching documentation to copy text again!
 Great for:

-- non-sensitive usernames and passwords
+- usernames and passwords
+- api keys and tokens
 - frequently created files
 - boilerplate code
 - etc